SanderRonde/wc-lib/README.md

 [![npm version](https://badge.fury.io/js/wc-lib.svg)](https://badge.fury.io/js/wc-lib)
 [![codecov](https://codecov.io/gh/SanderRonde/wc-lib/branch/master/graph/badge.svg)](https://codecov.io/gh/SanderRonde/wc-lib)

 A small library for creating webcomponents based around the idea of importing what you need, boasting 100% code coverage.
-Has out of the box support for server-sider rendering, I18N, themes, smart templates (that only render when they have to and that use [adopted stylesheets](https://wicg.github.io/construct-stylesheets/)), custom event listening/firing, a smart custom property system that allows you to pass a reference to any value through HTML (yes even objects and HTML elements).
+Has out of the box support for server-sider rendering, I18N, themes, smart templates (that only render when they have to and that use [adopted stylesheets](https://wicg.github.io/construct-stylesheets/)), custom event listening/firing and a smart custom property system that allows you to pass a reference to any value through HTML (yes even objects and HTML elements).

 See below for more detailed explanations of these features, [check out the demo](https://wc-lib.sanderron.de/) or [install the npm package](https://www.npmjs.com/package/wc-lib)

 ## Getting started

 The easiest way to get started is to use the command-line tool to generate a component for you.
-First make sure to install the library through NPM or git as well as installing [lit-html](https://github.com/Polymer/lit-html).
+First make sure to install the library through npm or yarn as well as installing [lit-html](https://github.com/Polymer/lit-html).
 Then use the `wc-lib create --name "my-element"` command to generate a component in `./my-element`.
-At this point it's as simple as modifying the template files (`./my-element/my-element.html.ts` and `./my-element/my-element.css.ts`) to change what is rendered and the class definition itself (`./my-element/my-element.ts`) to change any properties and methods it has.
-Then make sure to call `MyElement.define()` somewhere in your code to make sure it's defined and at that point any `my-element` tags will render your element instead.
+At this point it's as simple as modifying the template files (`./my-element/my-element.html.ts` and `./my-element/my-element.css.ts`) to change what is rendered, and you can edit the class definition itself (`./my-element/my-element.ts`) to change any properties and methods it has.
+Then make sure to call `MyElement.define()` somewhere in your code to make sure it's defined and at that point any `<my-element>` tags will render your element instead.

 ## Examples